Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: CHW Provider Problem

 Using this reward function and the patient dynamics, the optimization model to determine the optimal timing of CHW visits can be written as:

-where $B_{t} = \mu - \theta_{t}(\gamma(s_{t}-s_{0}) + s_{0}) + (\alpha - \theta_{t} \beta)y_{t}.$.
+where $B_{t} = \mu - \theta_{t}(\gamma(s_{t}-s_{0}) + s_{0}) + (\alpha - \theta_{t} \beta)y_{t}$.
 The objective function maximizes the expected total number of periods where the patient's FBG is \emph{in control} (i.e., less than or equal to $\delta$).

-Due to the stochasticity in the FBG update equation and the presence of bilinear terms between two continuous variables ($\theta_t$ and $s_t$) in constraints ~\eqref{c_bta} and \eqref{eq:mle_b_const_2}, we leverage DP rather than standard mixed integer linear programming techniques to obtain an optimal policy.
+Due to the stochasticity in the FBG update equation and the presence of bilinear terms between two continuous variables ($\theta_t$ and $s_t$) in constraints ~\eqref{c_bta} and \eqref{eq:mle_b_const_2}, we leverage DP techniques to obtain an optimal policy for this formulation.
 Let $V_t(b_t,s_t,\theta_t,z_{t-1})$ for $t\in \mathcal{T}$ represent the optimal value-to-go function, i.e., the optimal expected number of periods the patient will be in control from period $t$ to period $N$.
 The DP equations can be written as:

 The value function in a general period $t$ is determined by the immediate reward for having the FBG in control in period $t$ and the expected value function in period $t+1$, where each state is updated according to the system dynamics equations explained in Section~\ref{sec:patient_model}.
 In the terminal condition, the provider accrues one final reward if the FBG is in control.
+Note that, in contrast to the optimization formulation in \eqref{prob:single-patient}, where $b_t$, $s_t$, $\theta_t$, $z_{t}$, and $y_t$ are decision variables, the only decision/control variable in the DP equations is $y_t$.
+While $z_t$ is in reality a patient decision, it is treated as a state derived from state $z_{t-1}$, other states in period $t$ via the benefit function ($B_t$), and provider visit decision $y_t$.
+This modeling choice allows us to analyze the effect of provider decisions on patient enrollment, thereby leading to more efficient behavioral health interventions.

-\subsubsection{Structural results.}
+\subsubsection{Structural Results.}

 In this section, we characterize the relationship between $V_t(b_t,s_t,\theta_t,z_{t-1})$ and $z_{t-1}$ to guide the provider on how to employ visit strategies that improve glycemic control.
 Before we present the theorem and corresponding proof of this result, we first establish some lemmas pertaining the relationship between $z_t$ and $z_{t-1}$, and $V_N$ and $z_{N-1}$.